 Termites and carpenter ants both damage your wooden structures, but signs of each can differ.
 Carpenter ants typically create cone-like piles of shredded wood debris (frass) outside their nest.
 The ants then push the frass out of their tunnels as they excavate.

-The carpenter ant’s tunnel gallery has smooth, clean inner surfaces that usually appear as if they have been sanded.
+The carpenter ant’s tunnel gallery has smooth, clean inner surfaces that usually appear as if they are sanded.
 Termite galleries usually contain soil or fecal matter.

 Mud tubes are another sign of a termite infestation.
 Unlike carpenter ants, subterranean termites build mud tubes that act as passageways between the soil they live in and the wood they eat.

 Carpenter ants typically enter the home through small cracks or crevices near a window, door, siding, or flooring.
 They begin their nest by burrowing into moist, damaged wood.
-These ants also infest areas with insulation.
+Areas with insulation are another place you might find ant infestations.